 Prior to joining Chapman University, Dr. De Pedro helped develop and implement Building Capacity in Military-Connected Schools at USC from 2010-2013.
 Building Capacity was a four year Consortium of eight military-connected public school districts, community organizations, and universities aimed at educational reform for military-connected students.
 Prior to doctoral studies, he earned a B.A. in Anthropology from Columbia University, a master’s in educational policy from the Harvard Graduate School of Education, and spent several years as a special education teacher and leader in urban schools.

-De Pedro, K. T, Esqueda, M., Cederbaum, J., Esqueda, M., & Astor, R. A. (In Press).
+De Pedro, K. T., Esqueda, M. C., Cederbaum, J. A., & Astor, R. A. (2014).
 District, School, and Community Stakeholder Perspectives on the Experiences of Military-Connected Students.
-In Press at Teachers’ College Record.
+Teachers College Record, 116 (5), 1-32.

 De Pedro, K.T., Astor, R.A., Gilreath, T., Benbenishty, R., and Esqueda, M.C.
-(In Press).
+(2014).
 School climate perceptions among military and non-military students in military-connected schools.
-In Press at Military Behavioral Health Journal.
+Military Behavioral Health Journal, 1(2), 3-13.

 De Pedro, K. T., Atuel, H., Esqueda, M. C., & Malchi, K. (2014).
 Responding to the Needs of Military Students and Military-connected Schools: Perceptions and Actions of School Administrators.
 Children & Schools, cdt047.

 Astor, R. A., De Pedro, K. T., Gilreath, T. D., Esqueda, M. C., & Benbenishty, R. (2013).
 The promotional role of school and community contexts for military students.
 Clinical Child and Family Psychology Review, 16(3), 233-244.